Online Weton Calculator by Birth Date

 What is neptu and how is it calculated?

-What is the difference between weton and wuku (pawukon)?
+What is the difference between weton and wuku or pawukon?

-Can it be used to choose an auspicious day?
+Can the weton result be used to choose an auspicious day?

 Why can results differ across websites?